M-Serajian/BV-BRC-BrowserTools/README.md

 For users who prefer a single CPU approach, the **Single_CPU_FTP_downloader.sh** version is available.
 This version simplifies the data retrieval process by utilizing a single CPU, providing a straightforward and efficient solution for users with specific computational requirements.

-### Slurm_FTP_downloader.sh

-The Slurm-enabled version, **Slurm_FTP_downloader.sh**, generates Bash scripts compatible with Slurm, enabling the parallelization of the data retrieval process.
-This is achieved by dynamically adjusting the number of CPUs utilized, thereby significantly enhancing the efficiency of genomic data retrieval.
-The created script will be placed in the temporary repository and submitted based on the default CPU, memory, and time_limit values.
-These default values can be modified using the corresponding command-line arguments.
-If the `-l` flag is set to 1, log files will be stored in the temporary directory, providing a quick way to monitor the process.

-### Single_CPU_FTP_downloader.sh

-### Single_CPU_FTP_downloader.sh

-For users who prefer a single CPU approach, the **Single_CPU_FTP_downloader.sh** version is available.
-This version simplifies the data retrieval process by utilizing a single CPU, providing a straightforward and efficient solution for users with specific computational requirements.

 ## Usage

 ```bash